-An academy graduate joined Saracens aged 14 and the hooker made his senior Saracens debut in November 2009 after a loan spell at Southend and carved out a regular spot in the matchday 23 in the 2010/11 season with the club winning its maiden Premiership title.
+A graduate of the Saracens Academy, George joined the London club's Academy at the age of 14 with the hooker making his senior Saracens debut in November 2009 after a loan spell at Southend.
+He carved out a regular spot in the match-day 23 in the 2010/11 season with the club winning its maiden Premiership title.
 His progress has rocketed since.

 Despite being second choice hooker for England in the 6 Nations, George was selected in Warren Gatland's 41 man British & Irish Lions squad to New Zealand.
-George had made 17 caps for England at the time of selection.
+George had been capped 17 times for England at the time of selection.

-In October 2017, George signed a long-term contract extension with Saracens, putting pen to paper to a new deal that will keep him in north London through to 2021.
+On the tour to New Zealand, George started all three games for the Lions in the drawn series.
+In October 2017, George signed a long-term contract extension with Saracens, putting pen to paper to a new deal that will keep him in North London through to 2021.

 |2009 - present|